The Directors are pleased to present the 58th annual report and

 Directors'' Responsibility Statement

-In terms of section 217 (2AA) of the Companies Act, 1956 your directors
+In terms of Section 217 (2AA) of the Companies Act, 1956 your Directors

-applicable accounting standards have been followed;
+accounting standards have been followed and have provided proper

 (b) they have selected such accounting policies and applied them